20 Most Frequently Asked Questions About Tofu (And Answers)

 7. Does Tofu Need to Be Cooked?

-Nope.
+Not always.
 Silken tofu is often eaten raw in salads or desserts.
-But cooking enhances flavour, texture, and versatility.
+Cooking adds texture and flavour.

 8. Can People with Soy Allergies Eat Tofu?